k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/04_built_in_fabric_ws.md

 <span style="border-radius: 2em; background-color: #0969da; padding: 0 7px; color:white">POST</span>  `/api/authenticate`

-Generate a JWT digitally signed cookie for Web-Services calls on the same session.
-Consequently, later Fabric Web-services calls requires sending this JWT.
-Read more [here](/articles/26_fabric_security/05_fabric_webservices_security.md#jwt-signed-by-fabric)
+Generate a JWT for Web-Services calls on the same session, returned either as a digitally-signed **cookie** (end-user login) or in the **response body** (server-to-server access), depending on the caller and on the `responseInBody` parameter.
+Consequently, later Fabric Web-services calls require sending this JWT.
+Read more [here](/articles/26_fabric_security/05_fabric_webservices_security.md#authenticate-cookie-vs-response-body)

 The web service expects either an API Key to be sent in the request body or username and password, as follows: